tradingview/charting-library-tutorial/README.md

 ## Overview

 This repository contains sample code for the [Datafeed API tutorial], which demonstrates how to implement real-time data streaming in [Advanced Charts].
-As an example, the tutorial describes connection via free [CryptoCompare API] that provides data from different crypto exchanges.
+As an example, the tutorial describes a connection via the free [CryptoCompare] API that provides data from different crypto exchanges.

 > [!NOTE]
 > Advanced Charts is a standalone client-side library that is used to display financial charts, prices, and technical analysis tools.